 Agencies where Fellows work provide a $650 monthly stipend from which the Fellowss pay for housing, food, and modest personal expenses.
 Agencies also cover transportation to and from work (usually with a bus/Metro pass) and provide medical insurance if the Fellow is not covered through their parents’ plan.
 Fellows are reimbursed up to $250 for one out-of-town trip during the year.
 Fellows also participate in three weekend retreats during the year and the national interfaith gathering, Ecumenical Advocacy Days, at no charge.
 Fellows find the living allowance adequate to cover their needs.

 How Long Is The WSC Commitment?
 When Does It Start And End?

-WVC requires an eleven-month commitment.
-All Fellows arrive on Thursday, August 2, 2018, move into the Service House, get to know one another and their community counselor, and participate in orientation activities.
-Work begins the following Monday, August 6, 2018.
+WSC requires an eleven-month commitment.
+All Fellows arrive on Thursday, 18 July, 2019, move into the Service House, get to know one another and their community counselor, and participate in orientation activities.
+Work begins the following Monday, 22 July, 2019.
 Fellows are welcomed at a service at Westmoreland Church in mid-September.
-Fellows are committed to WVC and their placements until Sunday, June 30, 2019.
+Fellows are committed to WSC and their placements until Sunday, 14 June, 2020.

 Do Fellows Need To Be U.S. Citizens?

 No. They do, however, need to be able to independently obtain a work visa or a United States national or a lawful permanent resident alien.

 How And When Do Fellows Apply?